agenixframework/agenix-playwright-grid/docs/results_store_backends.md

 - No changes are required in clients or workers; the backend is purely a Hub concern.

 ## FAQ
+- Can I disable Redis entirely?
+  - No. Redis is required for core hub/worker coordination (capacity state, borrowing/returning sessions, TTL sweeps, SignalR updates).
+HUB_RESULTS_BACKEND only controls results persistence for the Dashboard/API.
+- If I choose InMemory results, do I still need REDIS_URL?
+  - Yes.
+The grid always needs Redis for its core operations; InMemory only affects results persistence on the Hub.
 - Can I increase the command cap beyond 5000?
   - Not currently; the cap is a fixed safety limit to avoid unbounded growth.
 If you need a higher limit, open an issue to discuss configuration trade‑offs.
 - Can I add more Redis indexes for server‑side filtering?